Syntea/xdef/xdef/src/documentation/README.md

 This is a directory with complete documentation.

-Original source code are doc-files.
-Pdf-files are generated from doc-files.
+Original source documentation files are docx-files.
+Distributed pdf-files are generated from docx-files.

 Description of individual files follow:
   * "xdef-4.2"